doombubbles/bg3-mods/Wiki/Warlock-Changes.md

 **Eldritch Smite** - Once per turn you can cast Eldritch Smite, making a weapon attack and dealing 1d8 Force damage + 1d8 per Spell Slot Level, and knocking the target Prone.
 Available at Level 5.

 **Improved Eldritch Smite** - All your melee attacks deal an additional 1d8 Force damage.
 Available at Level 12.

+### Mystic Arcanum

+- Can now choose a 6th Level Conjure Elemental as an option